Inexistence of quark mass in chiral symmetry and its relation to confinement dynamics: Application: Quark-antiquark system with scalar interaction

-As we compare G\"{u}rsey's mass formula with eq.(\ref{Bag}), we notice that if $m$ is non-zero, a tension $b$ is determined by $m$, $N$ and $L$ with given $K$-dependence, and linearity of a spectrum is disappeared, on other hands, it has non-linearity behaviour.
-The model is inconsistent with hadron spectrum phenomenology.
-So, to fit our theory to the data, current quark's mass should be zero.
-If $m=0$, $b$ is not determined by $m$ and has an intrinsic scale by itself.
-Its spectrum has linearity behaviour by its scale.
-Therefore, G\"{u}rsey's assumption in which he neglects the mass of current quark in his mass formula is correct.
-The current quark does not have its own mass.
-And we can say that chiral symmetry is induced by the color confinement.
+On comparing G\"{u}rsey's mass formula with Eq.(\ref{energyF}) and Eq.(\ref{energyG}), we observe that if $m$ is non-zero, the tension $b$ is determined by $m$, $N$, and $L$, and the linearity of the spectrum disappears i.e., it exhibits a non-linear behavior and the model is inconsistent with hadron spectrum phenomenology.
+Therefore, to fit our theory to the data, the current quark mass must be zero.
+If $m = 0$, $b$ is not determined by $m$ and has an intrinsic scale by itself.
+Its spectrum shows linearity by its scale.
+Thus, G\"{u}rsey's assumption of negligible current quark mass in his mass formula is valid.
+We infer that chiral symmetry is induced by color confinement and suggest that the ``chiral symmetry must be related to confinement dynamics'' by understanding the role of the quark mass to change the singularity structure in a simple model.